Dhoom (film series): Dhoom (2004)

-Dhoom 2
+Dhoom 2 (2006)

-Dhoom 2 was the second installment in this series which was released on 24 November 2006 in India, where it received positive reviews from critics.
+Dhoom 2 was the second installment in this series which was released on 24 November 2006 in India, where it received critical acclaim from critics.

 Taran Adarsh of Bollywood Hungama gave 4.5 out of 5 stars, reporting "On the whole, Dhoom 2 is a winner all the way.
 For Yash Raj, who've not only produced but also distributed the film, Dhoom 2 should emerge as one of the biggest hits of their career."
 Rachel Saltz of The New York Times reviewed, "The pleasure principle is palpable in the giddy, slick Dhoom 2, a satisfying example of the new, thoroughly modern Bollywood.
 In India, Dhoom 2 broke several box-office records, mainly those for opening day and opening weekend grosses, including a first week of ₹66 million in Mumbai and ₹179 million for all of India.
 It grossed US$979,000 in North America in 63 theatres over its three-day opening weekend ($1.3 million over four days), becoming the third largest opening weekend for a Bollywood film in North America.
 Dhoom 2 is estimated to have grossed US$8,750,000 total in the overseas markets.

-Dhoom 3
+Dhoom 3 (2013)

-Dhoom 3 was the final installment of the series, which was released on 20 December 2013 and received positive reviews from critics.
+Dhoom 3 was the third installment of the series, which was released on 20 December 2013 and received mixed-to-positive reviews from critics.

 Taran Adarsh of Bollywood Hungama rated the film 4.5 out of 5 stars and said, "On the whole, DHOOM-3 is one solid entertainer loaded with attitude and star power that will leave fans of the series salivating for more."
 The film went on to gross ₹4 billion worldwide in just ten days, and becomes the eleventh highest-grossing Indian film of all time.

-Recurring cast and characters
+Cast and characters

 This table lists the main characters who appear in the Dhoom Franchise.